 He was right, though.
 They were in Lyryma.
 Maebhe looked around.
 It looked and felt like any other forest, just magnified in scale.
 She couldn’t see the tops of the trees, but the roots twisting and crawling over the ground were almost as wide as she was.
 There was no sense of impending doom, no dark mysteries, no magic.
 Maybe the stories were just stories.

-Drys was the only one who didn’t seem concerned by the strange weather in the forest.
+Drys was the only one who didn’t seem concerned by the strange weather.
 They sighed and stretched their wings, the paths between the massive trees wide enough to fit the golden appendages.
 What little spots of sunslight trickled down to them caught on the depths of their feathers, and Maebhe watched, entranced.

 “It’s good to be back here,” Drys said, “It’ll be better to be back in Home.”

 “What is Home, exactly?”
 Kieran asked.
-“And how long until we get there?”
+“And how long until we’re there?”

-“You could call it a city, but it’s more than that.
-There are fae and oanai all over this forest, in small tribes, scattered.
-There are fae and oanai in other parts of the world, too, but Home is the place we all came from and the place we all return to, eventually.
-Everyone is welcome there—especially those who aren’t welcome with Unity,” they said.
+“I suppose you’d call it a city, but it’s more than that.
+There are fae and oanai all over this forest, in small tribes, scattered, but Home is the place we all came from and the place we all return to, eventually.
+Everyone is welcome in Home—especially those who aren’t welcome with Unity,” they said.
 “At this rate, we’ll arrive before sunsset.”

 “Oanai,” Maebhe breathed.
 “We’ll see oanai?”